william251082/pristine-hosting/README.md

 ### NGINX Server blocks
 - Used to host and serve multiple sites.
 Server host in apache.
-- Create seerver block in a file
+- Create server block in a file
 ```
 /etc/nginx/sites-available
 Create symlink for the server block from sites-available to the sites-enables dir